-Well/Spring Name Source Integrity Well 1 Unknown Construction
+Well/Spring Name Source Integrity Well 1 NOT Constructed to Standard

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-It is not known if the surface casing is grouted.
-A GWUDI determination, Ground Water Under the Direct Influence of surface, water has not been made because the system has refused to complete this testing despite repeated requests.
+GWUDI or Ground Water Under the Direct Influence of surface water testing has not been performed for this system.